tetrateio/workshop-101/README.md

 # Overview
 This workshop provides Platform Operators, Application Developers, and Application Operators with hands on experience deploying and securing multi-cloud applications utilizing Tetrate Service Bridge.
-Included are presentations, demos and hands on labs.
+Included are presentations, demos, and hands on labs.

 The target state infrastucture architecture is comprised of 4 Kubernetes clusters: